 So when we were in an acting class, obviously we are going to act and cry and break down.
-I found it annoying when people were like, "Oh I can't do it!"
+I found it annoying when people were like, "Oh I cant do it!"
 I was like come on, then why are you here?
 I'm being mean, but it was annoying.
 Stop crying and act.
-Although Rada actually pushed people through that process which was great they are all really amazing actors now.
+Although the school actually pushed people through that process which was great they are all really amazing actors now.

-I guess if people think about Rada, they imagine a lot of posh English actors like Tom Hiddleston.
+I guess if people think about drama school, they imagine a lot of posh English actors.
 Is that the case?

-I think people always assume that drama school and especially Rada are places where only privileged kids go, but everyone was diverse.
+I think people always assume that drama schools are places where only privileged kids go, but everyone was diverse.
 There were lots of kids from really small towns, who had barely enough money to scrape through and weren't exposed to the world that much.

 Was there a lot of outrage about exercises like master and slave?

 The craziest thing that happened with the master and slave thing was when one guy had to strip and stand on the piano and masturbate.
 But he was masturbating with his pants still on, through the material.
 I said, "Come on!
 Don't do half measures here."
 There was a lot of making out and stuff like that, but it was mostly tongue in cheek.
 If I'm honest, I really did think it wasn't that big a deal, but then I saw people crying in the corridor saying "Oh god I can't believe I've gone that far!"
 I thought, what do you mean?
 That doesn't make sense, you haven't done anything.
 Maybe this is a harsh judgment, but in Europe its harder to be an actor, because we have a reserved way of social interaction, whereas in India, people are already letting their emotions out.